coded-ragon/ResettiUSB/README.md

 # ResettiUSB
 A USB based microcoroller that assists with computer (re)deployment.

 Helloworld!
-This is Coded's first giyhub project
+This is Coded's first github project